ExtensityAI/symbolicai/README.md

 <class 'symai.expressions.Symbol'>(value=Hello my friend)
 ```

 What we also see is that the API performs dynamic casting, when data types are combined with a Symbol object.
-If an overloaded operation of the Symbol class is used, the Symbol class automatically casts the second object to Symbol.
-This is a convenient modality to perform operations between Symbol and other types of data, such as strings, integers, floats, lists, etc. without bloating the syntax.
+If an overloaded operation of the Symbol class is used, the Symbol class can automatically cast the second object to a Symbol.
+This is a convenient modality to perform operations between `Symbol`objects and other types of data, such as strings, integers, floats, lists, etc. without bloating the syntax.

 ### Fuzzy Comparisons